7 min read

-Despite this increase of data, many companies fail to implement the correct cybersecurity measures.
-These companies overlook the importance of achieving compliance with general standards and security regulations, creating problems in the long run.
+Despite the exponential growth of data, numerous companies still neglect the implementation of adequate cybersecurity measures.
+By disregarding the importance of complying with general standards and security regulations, these companies unknowingly expose themselves to potential problems in the long term.

 NIST (National Institute of Standards and Technology) is responsible for establishing technology, standards, and metrics to be applied to the scientific and tech industries.